skip to main content

 WRITING/SPEAKING

-He is regarded as an expert on e-discovery issues and has spoken at numerous conferences and seminars on such issues.
-Chris has served as an adjunct professor at the University of Michigan Law School where he lectured on litigation strategy and e-discovery.
-He is a regular contributor to The New York Law Journal’s Technology column on the topic, and is an ongoing participant in The Sedona Conference Working Group Series.
+Chris is widely regarded as an expert on e-discovery issues and has spoken at conferences and seminars on the topic for nearly three decades.
+He has served as an adjunct professor at the University of Michigan Law School where he lectured on litigation strategy and e-discovery.
+He is a regular contributor to The New York Law Journal’s Technology column on the topic and is an ongoing participant in The Sedona Conference Working Group Series.

 Chris received both his M.S. in Public Policy Analysis in 1988 and his B.A. in Political Science in 1987 from the University of Rochester where he was a Rochester National Scholar.
-Chris received his J.D. in 1994 from Washington University School of Law where he was Editor-in-Chief of the Washington University Law Review and was elected to the Order of the Coif.
-He is currently a member of the University of Rochester Board of Trustees, chair of the Arts, Sciences & Engineering National Council of the University of Rochester, on the Board of Advisors for Washington University School of Law, and on the Dean’s Advisory Council for the University of Michigan Law School.
+He received his J.D. in 1994 from Washington University School of Law where he was Editor-in-Chief of the Washington University Law Review and was elected to the Order of the Coif.
+He is currently a member of the University of Rochester Board of Trustees, on the Board of Advisors for Washington University School of Law, and on the Board of Trustees for the National Museum of Racing and Hall of Fame.
 Chris has received the University of Rochester’s John N. Wilder Award and Garnish Citation, and the Distinguished Young Alumni Award from Washington University School of Law.

 Privacy Policy